tcet-opensource/documentation/blog/2023-10-1-cloudgaming/index.md

 Several cloud gaming services are making waves in the industry:

 + [x] Nvidia GeForce Now: This service is known for its low system requirements, compatibility with various devices, and a free trial period.
++ [x] XBox Game Cloud: Known for Various game titles for free to play in the subscription of Game Pass.
++ [x] JioGames Cloud: Building the Cloud gaming culture & infrastructe in India at reasonable rate.

 > Is Cloud Gaming Worth It?